Programming Fundamentals - part 2 of 2

 Assembly code - A symbolic language that is more succinct than high-level languages and usually corresponds very closely to machine instructions for the CPU.
 It uses instructions that consist of operators and operands.
 For instance, the instruction: 'ADD eax, 20h' means to add 20h (32 decimal) to the value in the register eax and store the result in that register.
 ADD is the operator. eax and 20 are the operands.

 In naming the operators, assembly code uses 'mnemonic devices' (a.k.a. memory aides) to remember the purpose of the instructions.
 For example, ADD, MOV, SUB, JMP, POP, and PUSH are all assembly codes.
 In Python, the bytecode mnemonics are similar to assembly code.
 There is an important difference between Python bytecode and assembly code.
-The Python interpreter, the consumer of the bytecode, is 'stack-based' and does not use registers but stores all objects on a stack.
-Whereas, CPU's running assembly code use memory locations and registers for temporary storage which is extremely fast.
+The Python interpreter, the consumer of the bytecode, is 'stack-based' and does not use registers but stores all objects on the stack.
+Whereas, CPUs running assembly code use memory locations and CPU registers and cache for temporary storage.
+Storage in CPU registers and cache is extremely fast.

 Opcode - This is short for 'operation code'.
 It is a short number (in hexadecimal format) used to identify a particular assembly code (or bytecode) operation like MOV, JMP, or ADD.
 Here are some sample Python opcodes: 01h for POP_TOP, 17h for BINARY_ADD, and 1Eh for SLICE.
 Note: Some online sources refer to the mnemonics as the opcode and not the numerical identifier.
 However, the formal specification is: opcode is numerical and opname is the character-based mnemonic.
 The opcode and the opname are two different ways of referring to the bytecode.
 See this link for a list of Python opcodes.